 Use plywood to create an arched roof.
 Once you’re satisfied with the form, disassemble it.

-Re-Assemble the Roof Form Over the Cellar
+5. Re-Assemble the Roof Form Over the Cellar

 Disassembly and reassembly are necessary if you want to guarantee a snug fit.
 Once you’re satisfied with your roof’s form, assemble it directly onto the root cellar walls.

-Rebar the Roof
+6. Rebar the Roof

 To give your roof extra strength, frame the roof with cement blocks, bend the ends of the rebar into them, and pour cement into the openings.
 This will cement the rebar into place.
 Pour the remaining cement all across the roof until you can no longer see any of the rebars.
 The roof should require about 5,000 pounds of cement for an 8′ x 8′ cellar.
 Wait for the cement to dry completely before going into your cellar to remove the wood form.

-Put On the Finishing Touches
+7. Put On the Finishing Touches of Your Root Cellar

 Dig out an entry wherever you think is best.
 Add stairs leading down to your cellar, and doors at both the top and bottom.
 Put some vents inside to ensure adequate circulation, and start filling the cellar with shelves.
-Remember, keep the shelves one to three inches away from the walls to prevent mold build up.
+Remember, keep the shelves one to three inches away from the walls to prevent mold build-up.

-Types of Root Cellars
+4 Types of Root Cellars You Should Know

-Earth Root Cellar
+1. Earth Root Cellar

 The traditional earth root cellar is what most people think of when they think of root cellars.
-The cellar described in the seven-steps is a traditional earth root cellar.
+The cellar described in the seven steps is a traditional earth root cellar.
 These cellars are dug fully underground and are composed of walls and something that can support a roof.
-While you can attempt to design the roof yourself, it would be best to discuss roof form, capacity and formation with a trained engineer.
+While you can attempt to design the roof yourself, it would be best to discuss roof form, capacity, and formation with a trained engineer.
 Cement blocks are ideal for root cellar walls, but you can get creative with old tires or some other supportive material.

-Earth Berm Root Cellar
+2. Earth Berm Root Cellar

 This type of cellar is above ground and only partially sunken on three sides.
 The third side is where the door goes and should be facing away from the sun.
-You can learn more about above ground root cellars at Common Sense Home.
+You can learn more about above-ground root cellars at Common Sense Home.

-Entry Root Cellar
+3. Entry Root Cellar

 If you are in the middle of building or remodeling your home, consider adding an entry root cellar under your porch.
 You can save both time and money, as the builders are on your property anyways.
 Even if you’re not sure if you’ll use it in the future, it doesn’t hurt to have a concrete room directly beneath your porch.
 If you don’t end up using it to store food, you could always use it as a wine cellar or a safe room.

-Barrel Root Cellar
+4. Barrel Root Cellar